Pop Culture Free Time: November 2020

 The RedHanded gals, image via RedHanded Podcast

-I’ve mentioned my love for Last Podcast on the Left before, and I’m still listening.
+I’ve mentioned my love for Last Podcast on the Left before (I also reviewed their first book, Last Book on the Left), and I’m still listening.
 My other mainstay is RedHanded, another true crime podcast.
 I like them for their lovely accents, their humor, and their choices–they pick a lot of stories that aren’t overdone on other true crime podcasts.

 I’ve also started listening to True Crime Obsessed and its spinoff, Obsessed with Disappeared.
 In the former, hosts Patrick Hinds and Gillian Pensavalle watch true crime documentaries and talk about them with wit and passion.
 On the latter, which Hinds hosts with Ellyn Marsh, they cover episodes of the ID channel show Disappeared.
 If you watched that show, then you know how haunting and crazy some of them can be.